flatpak/flatpak-docs/docs/introduction.rst

   utilities needed for a Flatpak application to work.
 - BaseApp: an integrated set of additional libraries and frameworks, such as Electron, for Flatpak applications that need more than just the basic runtime.
-- Flatpak bundle: a single-file export format containing a Flatpak appplication or runtime.
+- Flatpak bundle: a single-file export format containing a Flatpak application or runtime.

 Target audience
 ---------------